MediScribe/docjet-mobile/docs/current/dev-ui-playground.md

 -   [X] Add a debug **button** to the production screen (`lib/features/jobs/presentation/pages/job_list_page.dart`) to trigger navigation.
 -   [X] Implement navigation from the production screen to the playground screen using `CupertinoPageRoute`.
 -   [X] Fix `ListTile` error by wrapping it in a `Material` widget within `JobListItem` (`lib/features/jobs/presentation/widgets/job_list_item.dart`).
+-   [X] Add manual sync button to directly trigger `JobRepository.syncPendingJobs()` for testing the sync process.

 ## Workflow